ibm-cloud-docs/BlockStorage/how-to-create-duplicate-volume.md

 ## How to Create a Duplicate From a Specific Snapshot

-Navigate to your list of Block or File storage:
+Navigate to your list of {{site.data.keyword.blockstorageshort}}:

 1. Click on a **LUN/volume** from the list to view the details page.
-(Can either be a replica or non-replica volume)
+(It can either be a replica or non-replica volume.)
 2. Scroll down and select an existing snapshot from the list on the details page and click **Actions ->Duplicate**.
 3. Storage Type (Endurance or Performance) and Location will remain the same as the original volume.
 4. If desired, you can specify IOPs or IOPs Tier for the new volume.
 The IOPs designation of the original volume is set by default.